gudehus/searchexcerpt2/README.md

 ## searchExcerpt Overview

-Finds a given searchterm in a text and higlights it.
+Finds a given searchterm in a text and highlights it.
+The text is shortened to 20 (changeable) characters before and after the highlight.
+If text is truncated an ellipsis (…) is added.

 ## Using searchExcerpt

 {{ searchExcerpt(text, searchterm[[, padding][, class]]) }}

-where text ist the initial text searchterm is the term which should be higlighted padding is the (optional) amount of characters which are added to the left an right of the highlighted term class ist the (optional) css class of the <span> which enclosed the term
+where text ist the initial text

+searchterm is the term which should be higlighted

+padding is the (optional) amount of characters which are added to the left an right of the highlighted term

+class ist the (optional) css class of the <span> which enclosed the term

-e.g.
+e.g. entry.body =

 It’s true, this site doesn’t have a whole lot of content yet, but don’t worry.
 Our web developers have just installed the CMS, and they’re setting things up for the content editors this very moment.
 Soon Test.albatros-golf-berlin.de will be an oasis of fresh perspectives, sharp analyses, and astute opinions that will keep you coming back again and again.